 Keeping an eye out for very cheap self storage unit in San Antonio, TX?
 January offers the lowest average prices on storage, while the cheapest neighborhood for storage is the 78213 ZIP code.
 Do your best to avoid searching in October, when unit prices are at their zenith, and be attentive to the fact that the 78257 area is costlier than other areas.

 If you’re considering buying/selling a home instead of renting, it’s crucial to find a storage unit that will last you through the purchase or sale process.
-Especially when, according to Zillow, the average price of a home in San Antonio is $168,000.
+Especially when, according to Zillow, San Antonio had an average home value of $166,000 which in the past year is up 0.011%.